Developing Deaf and Disabled Leaders for the future

 About the project

 DDPOs face significant challenges in “bringing on” new Deaf and Disabled leaders or accessing leadership development programmes that are accessible and right for DDPOs.
 In response, we have designed a leadership programme to trial with 10 Deaf/Disabled people who have shown an interest or potential for leadership.
 Using “human centred design” theories and techniques, we will support participants to identify their own leadership development goals and work practically on leading a change (with coaching and training).
 Together we will analyse and understand what support is most effective in achieving leadership success.

 You can view a powerpoint presentation about the project here: Developing Deaf and Disabled Leaders

 Who is leading the leadership programme

 This programme is being led by Alex Hendra, Inclusion London’s Associate Business Consultant.
 She has extensive experience in business development and service design support with DDPOs.
 Additionally she has experience of co-designing highly successful leadership programmes with Disabled young people.

 In August 2019 we recruited 10 Deaf /Disabled people from within our existing networks of DDPOs to take part.
 These include trustees, staff and volunteers who want to develop their leadership skills and confidence, and who show interest and signs of becoming potential new leaders.

-On 27 September 2019 we held our first workshop.
-This gave an introduction to the programme and a chance for all participants to get to know each other.
-We explored what leadership is; individual leadership goals, fears and motivations; and learned about ‘design thinking’.
-The day was a mix of discussion, and exercises.
-These included making a ‘collage’ of inspiring leaders, recording a radio interview and a chance for each participant to build an ’empathy box’ to explore in depth what people’s goals, motivations and fears were.
-Everyone jumped into the first session with enthusiasm.
+Workshop 1 September: Our first workshop introduced the programme and gave participants a chance to get to know each other.
+We explored what leadership is; individual goals, fears and motivations; and learned about ‘design thinking’.
+The day was a mix of discussion and exercises.
+We made a collage of inspiring leaders, recorded a radio interview and built ’empathy boxes’ to explore in depth people’s goals, motivations and fears.
+Everyone jumped into the session with enthusiasm.
 We were hugely impressed by everyone’s willingness to challenge themselves.